ChloeBurroughs.com

 Believe you can become smarter, and you’re already part way there.

-I’ve written a whole blog post on developing a growth mindset and you can grab a free worksheet below to help you transform your thoughts into ones that will help you achieve high grades.
+I’ve written a whole blog post on developing a growth mindset to help you transform your thoughts into ones that will help you achieve high grades.

 5. Don’t be afraid to ask for help